Murphy's War

 Murphy's War is an Eastmancolor 1971 Panavision war film starring Peter O'Toole and Siân Phillips.
 It was directed by Peter Yates, based on the 1969 novel by Max Catto.
 The film's cinematographer was Douglas Slocombe.

-The film is set in Venezuela during World War II and focuses on a stubborn survivor of a sunken merchant ship who is consumed in his quest for revenge and retribution against the Nazi German submarine that sank his ship and slaughtered the survivors.
+The film is set in Venezuela during World War II and focuses on Murphy, a stubborn survivor of a sunken merchant ship who is consumed in his quest for revenge and retribution against the Nazi German submarine that sank his ship and slaughtered the survivors.

 Plot

 In the closing days of World War II, Irish crewman Murphy is the sole survivor of the crew of merchant ship Mount Kyle, which had been sunk by a Nazi German U-boat and the survivors machine-gunned in the water.
 Murphy reaches the shore and finds a missionary settlement on the Orinoco in Venezuela, where he is treated by the pacifist Quaker Dr. Hayden.

 When Murphy discovers that the U-boat is hiding farther up river under the cover of the jungle, he obsessively plots to sink it by any means, including by using a surviving Grumman J2F Duck floatplane from the Mount Kyle.
-The floatplane's wounded pilot was shot dead in his hospital bed by the U-boat captain, compounding the earlier war crime of shooting the survivors in the water, in order to preserve the secret of the submarine's location.
+Lieutenant Ellis, the floatplane's wounded pilot was shot dead in his hospital bed by the U-boat captain in order to preserve the secret of the submarine's location.
 Murphy tries to fly the aircraft on the choppy river water and learns how to manipulate the controls by trial and error.
-He soon finds the U-boat's hiding place and attempts to bomb it using homemade Molotov cocktail bombs, but his effort fails and the mission settlement is destroyed in retaliation.
+He soon finds the U-boat's hiding place and attempts to bomb it using homemade Molotov cocktail bombs but his effort fails and the mission settlement is destroyed in retaliation.

-Word comes that Germany has surrendered, but Murphy is obsessed with revenge and plans to ram the U-boat with a floating crane owned by Louis, a friendly Frenchman.
+Word comes that Germany has surrendered but Murphy is obsessed with revenge and plans to ram the U-boat with a floating crane owned by Louis Brezon, a friendly Frenchman.
 This attempt also fails when the U-boat dives under him.
 However, the submerged U-boat is ensnared in a mud bank.
 Murphy uses the crane to recover an unexploded torpedo fired earlier by the U-boat and drops it on the trapped crew, killing them.
 Murphy is also killed as the explosion from the torpedo causes the crane jib to pin him to the deck as the floating crane sinks to the river bed.